 Using a Fat Bike as a Daily Trail Bike

 Plenty of folks use a fat bike as their daily driver trail bike.
 That said, it is not for everyone.
 It can be a viable option depending on your riding style and the terrain you ride.
 On loose or sandy terrain, they can offer unrivaled traction.
 Any situation where a regular trail bike does not have the float or grip, a fat bike can be beneficial.
-A fat bike is nowhere near as plaful or nimble as a regular mountain bike.
+A fat bike is nowhere near as playful or nimble as a regular mountain bike.
 Riders who get aggressive might not like the undampened bounce of a fat bike at high speeds.
-Fatties are best as special terrain, off-season, or back-up bikes
+Fatties are best as special terrain, off-season, or backup bikes